15 Mobile App Onboarding Best Practices to Follow in 2020

 Onboarding is highly crucial for making your app an absolute favorite of the users.
 You ask how it does it?
 Well, when you provide users with insights into your app and direct them towards effectively using its features and functions, the users are inclined to stay with your app.
 Hence, it improves the app retention rate by multi-folds.

-Here are the top app user onboarding tips that will point the scale in your direction.
+Here are the top app user mobile onboarding best practices that will point the scale in your direction.

 1. Prioritize Value Proposition